fiskl-accounting/help-docs/docs/Core-Features/Accounting/Reports/balance-sheet.md

 Pay close attention to your Current Assets and Current Liabilities.
 The relationship between these figures (known as the Current Ratio) can help you assess your business's short-term financial health.
 :::

-## Generating a Balance Sheet Report in Fiskl
+## Generating a Balance Sheet report in Fiskl

 To create and customize your Balance Sheet report in Fiskl: